Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Literature Review

 \subsection{Bidirectional pedestrian stream}

 Pedestrian motion, unlike car traffic, is not confined to dedicated lanes \citep{tordeux2018mesoscopic}.
 Pedestrians in bidirectional streams often intertwine with the counter direction \citep{Guo2012a} and thus, dynamically form self-organized lanes \citep{saberi2015} whereas typical vehicular traffic streams are separated by direction with no or little bidirectional interaction.
 Self-organized lanes can have significant impact on walking speed \citep{Saberi2014}.
 A recent study in the literature \citep{feliciani2018universal} demonstrated the impact of self-organized lanes on the capacity of the bidirectional streams and concluded that the flow ratio can significantly influence the capacity of a pedestrian stream.
 They proposed a U-shaped capacity function when self-organization does not occur and a W-shaped capacity function when dynamic lanes form \citep{feliciani2018universal}.
 The flow ratio represents the proportion of flow on the reference direction of interest over the total flow from both directions.
 A study by \citep{Wong2010} compared the asymmetric effect of the major and minor flows on speed and effective capacity when pedestrian streams walk towards each other at different angles.
 The study concluded that pedestrian streams walking 180 degree toward each other shows the most significant bidirectional impact.
 When the flow ratio of the major stream is high (e.g. above 0.8), it is expected that the major stream behaves similarly to a unidirectional stream \citep{Lam2002}.
 Therefore, it is the minor stream that is significantly affected from the bidirectional effects \citep{lam2003generalised}.
 This occurs because pedestrians in the minor stream have less freedom to choose their walking speed as walking passed the opposing pedestrians becomes difficult \citep{lam2003generalised}.
 When the flow ratio of both directions is balanced (e.g. close to 0.5), flows from both directions exhibit the highest level of congestion \citep{feliciani2018universal}.
 When total pedestrian flow is much less than capacity of the walkway, pedestrians have freedom to choose their preferred walking speed.
 Under free-flow conditions, the effect of bidirectional stream is less significant, but the variation of walking speed remains large \citep{lam2003generalised} due to variations in age, gender, attitudes and physical capabilities \citep{tanaboriboon1991, Lam2002}.
-As the total pedestrian flow becomes larger, the walkway tends to become more congested and the bidirectional impact becomes more significant.
+As the total pedestrian flow becomes larger, the walkway tends to become more congested and the bidirectional impact becomes more significant. { In this study, we assume equal unidirectional capacities on a bidirectional link therefore, it does not capture the link capacity variation based on direction such as walking uphill or downhill.